 The abrasive detergents found in these bottles have been designed to strip away excess oil from the scalp when its applied to your head.

 The problem starts though when you try to apply this same solution to your face.

 The skin beneath your beard is not suited to deal with shampoo on a regular basis (this is why face wash exist in the first place).

 Regular application of a shampoo on your face may cause irritation on your cheeks and some general discomfort for some men.

 So, in short – don’t use shampoo on your face – it’s not worth it.

-But what about face wash?
+But what about facial cleanser for men?

-In fact, if you don’t have a beard, or have one that is less than a month in growth length, you should be using a face wash as a part of your daily regimen.
+In fact, if you don’t have a beard, or have one that is less than a month in growth length, you should be using a face wash or cleanser as a part of your daily regimen.